BradleyCai/ucr-schedule-visualizer/README.md

 Because the GitHub pages branch is the equivilant of a master branch, the gh-pages branch is our master branch.

+We are using the [Akari Link Shortener](https://waa.ai/) to shorten our link.
+The link is: [https://waa.ai/ucrsv](https://waa.ai/ucrsv) with the first three characters "ucr" refering to our school name, and the last 2 characters "sv" being short for "schedule visualizer".
+We also have a QR code which you can find [here](http://bradleycai.github.io/ucr-class-map/img/WAAAI-QR.png).

 Issues
 ------